-6. Naturalism
+5. Naturalism

 Naturalism is, in philosophy, a theory that relates scientific method to philosophy by affirming that all beings and events in the universe (whatever their inherent character may be) are natural.
 Consequently, all knowledge of the universe falls within the pale of scientific investigation.
 Although Naturalism denies the existence of truly supernatural realities, it makes allowance for the supernatural, provided that knowledge of it can be had indirectly - that is, that natural objects be influenced by the so-called supernatural entities in a detectable way.
 Naturalism presumes that nature is in principle completely knowable.
-There is in nature a regularity, unity, and wholeness that implies reliable laws, without which the pursuit of scientific knowledge would be absurd58.
+There is in nature a regularity, unity, and wholeness that implies reliable laws, without which the pursuit of scientific knowledge would be absurd57.

 We point out that the existence of laws of Nature not necessarily means that everything is completely determined by these laws.
 Actually, as we had seen in Sect.
 1.3.1 that biological autonomy exists.
+Therefore, determination by laws of nature is not complete, and so, Naturalism misses to grasp a fundamental aspect of its name-giving subject, nature.